 Relative to the coverage of the satellite and model soil moisture estimates, few in situ data are available.
-The validation of the L4_SM product based on in situ observations (Section 6.3.2.5.1) will thus be complemented with model-based validation approaches.
-Specifically, the soil moisture data assimilation system produces internal diagnostics that will be used to indirectly validate its output (Section 3.3.5.2).
-Specifically, the statistics of appropriately normalized innovations will be examined (; see also discussion of adaptive filtering in Section 4.1.2 of the L4_SM ATBD).
-Moreover, we will use also use independent precipitation observation as described in Section

-3.3.5.2 to evaluate the surface and root zone soil moisture increments that are produced by the L4 SM algorithm.
+The validation of the L4\SM product based on in situ observations (Section 6.4.5.1) will thus be complemented with model-based validation approaches.
+Specifically, the soil moisture data assimilation system produces internal diagnostics that will be used to indirectly validate its output (Section 3.3.5.5).
+Specifically, the statistics of appropriately normalized innovations will be examined (see also discussion of adaptive filtering in Section 4.1.2 of the L4\SM ATBD).
+Moreover, we will use also use independent precipitation observation as described in Section 3.3.5.5 to evaluate the surface and root zone soil moisture increments that are produced by the L4\SM algorithm.

-6.3.2.6 NEE Product (L4_C)
+6.4.6 NEE Product (L4\C)

-The overall approach that will be used to validate L4_C is summarized in Table 6-9.
-The statistical methods and domains of validity envisaged for testing the L4_C algorithms and for demonstrating that their performance meets the SMAP science requirements will involve direct comparisons between model outputs and tower eddy covariance CO2 flux measurements from available FLUXNET tower sites representing the dominant global biome types [66].
-Similar protocols have been successfully implemented for validating the MODIS MOD17 GPP products ([48], [67], [68], [69]).
-The L4_C performance and error budgets will also be determined through model perturbation and sensitivity analyses spanning the range of observed northern environmental conditions and using model input accuracy information.
-If the L4_C algorithms are implemented within the GMAO assimilation framework, this will enable robust error tracking and quantification of the value of SMAP inputs relative to L4_C calculations derived solely from unconstrained model reanalysis inputs.
-The model reanalysis framework will also enable L4_C products to be generated well before initiation of the SMAP data stream and will provide a standard from which improved model calculations using SMAP derived inputs can be assessed.
+The overall approach that will be used to validate the L4\C product is summarized in Table 6-9.
+The statistical methods and domains of validity envisaged for testing the L4\C algorithms and for demonstrating that their performance meets the SMAP science requirements will involve direct comparisons between model outputs and tower eddy covariance CO2 flux measurements from available FLUXNET tower sites representing the dominant global biome types [79].
+Similar protocols have been successfully implemented for validating the MODIS MOD17 GPP products ([58], [80], [81], [82]).
+The L4\C performance and error budgets will also be determined through model perturbation and sensitivity analyses spanning the range of observed northern environmental conditions and using model input accuracy information.
+If the L4\C algorithms are implemented within the GMAO assimilation framework, this will enable robust error tracking and quantification of the value of SMAP inputs relative to L4\C calculations derived solely from unconstrained model reanalysis inputs.
+The model reanalysis framework will also enable L4\C products to be generated well before initiation of the SMAP data stream and will provide a standard from which improved model calculations using SMAP derived inputs can be assessed.

 Table 6-9.
-SMAP Cal/Val Methodologies and Their Roles in the L4 C Product Validation.
+SMAP Cal/Val Methodologies and Their Roles in the L4\C Product Validation.

-Methodology Data Required Importance Metrics Core Validation Sites Observed grid cell averages (time-continuous) Primary Correlation, RMSE, Bias, Contributing Validation Sites Observed values (time- continuous) Primary Correlation Satellite Products Orbit-based match-ups (SMOS, ALOS-2) Secondary: Pending continued operation Anomaly correlation, RMSD, Bias, Model Products Site and global modeling systems, model inversions (Carbontracker) Primary Sensitivity diagnostics, correlation, RMSD, Bias, Field Experiments Detailed estimates for a very limited set of conditions Secondary Correlation, RMSE, Bias,
+Methodology Data Required Importance Metrics Core Validation Sites Observed grid cell averages (time-continuous) Primary Correlation, RMSE, Bias, Supplemental Validation Sites Observed values (time- continuous) secondary Correlation, RMSE, Bias Satellite Products Orbit-based match-ups (MODIS, VIIRS, OCO-2) Secondary: Pending continued operation Anomaly correlation, RMSD, Bias, Model Products Site and global modeling systems, C model priors and inversions (Carbontracker) Primary & Secondary Sensitivity diagnostics, correlation, RMSD, Bias, Field Experiments Detailed estimates for a very limited set of conditions Secondary Correlation, RMSE, Bias,

-L4_C model parameters and initial SOC pool sizes will be determined prior to launch through model simulations and sensitivity studies using GMAO LIS assimilation based soil moisture and temperature inputs and MODIS GPP inputs over the observed range of Northern Hemisphere (≥45 °N) variability.
-These estimates will be refined post-launch following initiation of the SMAP data stream and associated production of the input GMAO L4_SM fields.
-If the L4_C algorithms are implemented within the GMAO assimilation framework, the value of SMAP inputs will be quantified relative to L4_C NEE calculations derived solely from unconstrained model reanalysis inputs.
+L4\C model parameters and initial SOC pool sizes will be determined prior to launch through model simulations and sensitivity studies using GMAO LIS assimilation based soil moisture and temperature inputs and multi-year (from 2000) MODIS FPAR inputs over the observed global range of variability.
+These estimates will be refined post-launch following initiation of the SMAP data stream and associated production of the input GMAO L4\SM fields.
+If the L4\C algorithms are implemented within the GMAO assimilation framework, the value of SMAP inputs will be quantified relative to L4\C NEE calculations derived solely from unconstrained model reanalysis inputs.